RicardoZiTseng/3D-ACSNet/README.md

 # 3D Asymmetric Convolutional Segmentation Network (3D-ACSNet) for Brain MR Images of 6-month-old Infants

-This repository provides the experimental code for our paper "3D Asymmetric Convolutional Segmentation Network (3D-ACSNet) for Brain MR Images of 6-month-old Infants".
+This repository provides the competition code in [iSeg-2019](http://iseg2019.web.unc.edu/) for our paper "3D Asymmetric Convolutional Segmentation Network (3D-ACSNet) for Brain MR Images of 6-month-old Infants".

 Created by Zilong Zeng at Beijing Normal University.